mohaliyet/Python-Programming/2-Python Programming - Intermediate Level/README.md

 # Python Programming: Intermediate Level

 **Objective**: By the end of this course, you will be able to work with more advanced Python concepts such as object-oriented programming, file handling, libraries, and modules.
-They will also be introduced to the fundamentals of working with external APIs and databases.
+You will also be introduced to the fundamentals of working with external APIs and databases.

 ---